vladkata02/Zoo/README.md

 Contributors

-The Zoo App was created by vboshnakovv.
+The Zoo App was created by "vboshnakovv".
 If you would like to contribute to this project, please submit a pull request.